 What is the CARE Jurassic Coast Women’s Trek?

-This event is a women-only challenge along a marathon-distance circular route in Dorset.
+This event is a women-only challenge along England's first natural World Heritage site, Jurassic Coast in Dorset, with the option to trek either a half or full marathon distance.
 It is an opportunity to test both your determination and endurance as well as showing your support for CARE's work on empowering women and fighting gender inequality.

 What time does the trek start?